faseem98/JavaScript/README.md

 If you launch the helloworld.html file in the web browser, you will see an alert that displays the Hello, World! message.

+# BROWSER SPECIFIC FUNCTIONS

+Let's see 3 browser-specific functions to interact with the users,

+1. alert
+- shows a message.
+2. prompt
+- shows a message asking the user to input text.
+It returns the text or, if Cancel button or Esc is clicked, null.
+3. confirm
+- shows a message and waits for the user to press “OK” or “Cancel”.
+It returns true for OK and false for Cancel/Esc.

+All these methods are modal - they pause script execution and don’t allow the visitor to interact with the rest of the page until the window has been dismissed.

 # VARIABLE DECLARATION

 Variables are used to store reusable values.